sapegin/washingcode-book/manuscript/120_Linting.md

 We’re disabling all linter rules for a line, and this line may trigger at least two rules: [no-console](https://eslint.org/docs/latest/rules/no-console) because of using `console.log()`, and [eqeqeq](https://eslint.org/docs/latest/rules/eqeqeq) because of using `==` instead of `===`.
 Both rules are useful: the first prevents committing debug output, and the second avoids less strict comparisons.

-Here, we do want to use `console.log()` to display results to the user, but `==` instead of `===` is a typo, and we want the linter to warn us so we can fix it.
+However, we do want to use `console.log()` to display results to the user, but `==` instead of `===` is a typo, and we want the linter to warn us so we can fix it.
 We can achieve this by disabling a specific linter rule for this line:

 <!--
 let console = { log: vi.fn() }